CodingAvenue/codestop-course-db-in-php/content/BindingMethods/BindingMethods.facts.md

 Parameter binding in a prepared statement is essential against SQL injections.
 The `bindValue()` and `bindParam()` methods bind variables or values in a prepared statement that contains placeholders as parameters such as a positional placeholder `?` or named placeholder `:variable_name`.

-- `PDOStatement::bindValue()` method binds a value or variable to a parameter.
+- The `PDOStatement::bindValue()` method binds a value or variable to a parameter.
 It passes both `value` and `variable`.

-- `PDOStatement::bindParam()` method binds a parameter exclusively to a specified variable.
+- The `PDOStatement::bindParam()` method binds a parameter exclusively to a specified variable.
 The variable is bound as a reference.

 The example code below shows how to execute a prepared statement that uses `PDOStatement::bindParam()` and `PDOStatement::bindValue()`: